Skip to main content

 The Stanwell BESS will consist of 324 lithium-ion Tesla XL Megapacks and be capable of storing and discharging 600MW of energy.

 The BESS will be charged during high renewable energy generation, and discharged back to the grid during peak demand, or to maintain grid stability and can charge and discharge electricity several times a day and can respond within fractions of a second.
-This BESS is due to be operational by mid 2027.
+The Stanwell BESS is scheduled to be operational by mid-2027.

 STANWELL BATTERY ENERGY STORAGE SYSTEM